 - Most importantly never leave the electric heater unattended.
 Avoid carbon mono-oxide poisoning by turning off the heater and unplug it before leaving room or going to bed.
 The Carbon mono-oxide poisoning can be very dangerous.
 Signs of carbon-monoxide exposure include headache, dizziness, abdominal pain or discomfort, nausea, vomiting, and weakness.

 - There is no harm in being a little extravagant for family safety, so replace your older heater with a newer and safer one.

 We often overlook these indoor safety points.
-But following these simple measures can keep your family safe and warm all season long.
+But following these simple safety measure to follow while using room heaters can keep your family safe and warm all season long.